 The average cost of car insurance in Miami is $4,222 per year

 Florida minimum liability requirements are $10,000 in personal injury protection and $10,000 in property damage liability

 Cheapest car insurance companies in Florida

 Every insurance company has its own formula for setting rates, so you can get very different rates from two companies for the same coverage.

 Insurance costs vary based on where you live, your age, your driving history, and the kind of car you drive.
 The table below shows the five cheapest car insurance companies in Florida and their J.D.
 Power scores.

 Cheapest car insurance companies by age in Florida

 How old you are also plays a part in how much you’ll pay for car insurance.
 Younger drivers pay significantly more than older drivers.
 The longer you’ve been driving, the more experience you have on the road, while younger drivers may be more likely to take risks or make mistakes behind the wheel.

-In Florida however, a single company has the lowest rate no matter your age.
+In Florida however, GEICO has the lowest average rate no matter your age.

 Choosing the right car insurance company may seem like a daunting task, but it’s easier than you might think.
 There are some key factors to consider when shopping: